10-Arguments that make Calvinism; reformed theology, strong or weak on man’s “free will” to believe Jesus

 “Let us approach God’s throne of grace with confidence so that we may receive mercy and find grace…”

-God’s sovereignty can override our “free will“
+4. God’s sovereignty can override our “free will“

-- God leads only “the elect” to salvation but those not chosen, the reprobates, get justice without condition.
+- God leads only “the elect” to salvation, but those not selected, the reprobates, get justice without condition.

-“No one can come to Me unless the Father who sent Me draws him… ”
+No one can come to Me unless the Father who sent Me draws him.

 2 Corinthians 4:4